munificent/game-programming-patterns/book/type-object.markdown

 ## When to Use It

-This pattern is useful anytime you need to define a variety of different &ldquo;kinds&rdquo; of things, but baking the kinds into your language's type system is too rigid.
+This pattern is useful anytime you need to define a variety of different "kinds" of things, but baking the kinds into your language's type system is too rigid.
 In particular, it's useful when either of these are true: